Love Yourself: Critical reception

-The song received critical acclaim.
 Andrew Unterberger of Spin called it "an earth-salting, cruelly chuckling kiss-off track, it features an unprecedented-for-Bieber caliber of lyrical detail, and its minimal arrangement allows every lyrical barb to pop like one of the song's palm-mutes.
 For such sour grapes, though, 'Love Yourself' still sounds exultant; one of many reminders this year that for all his insistence on being a good person, Bieber may ultimately be best served as a Top 40 heel."
-Leah Greenblatt of Entertainment Weekly complimented the track as one of her favourites from the album, naming it "the world's first campfire-folk diss track."
+Leah Greenblatt of Entertainment Weekly complimented the track as one of her favourites from the album, naming it "the world's first campfire-folk diss track".
 Amy Davidson of Digital Spy agreed, calling it a 'deliciously evil poison-pen ballad'.
 Sheldon Pearce of Complex praised "Sorry" and "Love Yourself" for "display[ing] the best of Bieber in tandem: the full scope of his pop stylings—blue-eyed soul fleshing out both electronic and acoustic spaces."
 Kenneth Partridge of Billboard wrote that Bieber "overplay[s] his renewed spirituality ... mak[ing] like John Mayer doing Sam Smith," citing the track as an example.
 Josh Gonzalez of Music Times thought the song was "a cool change of pace and nod musically to his 2014 duet with Cody Simpson 'Home to Mama'," adding: "Bieber is a great vocalist and does well on acoustic tracks."

 For Consequence of Sound editor Janine Schaults, "all the credit goes to Sheeran's cherubic magic powers.
 Refreshingly, just a guitar and a lonely trumpet interlude accompany Bieber's coy delivery."
-Michelles Geslani of the same publication opined that the track "sounds exactly what you'd expect from a meeting of these two minds," considering it "'Thinking Out Loud' crossed with low-key, lovelorn Bieber."
-Kitty Empire, writing for The Observer, appreciated the song for "strip[ping] everything back very effectively to a guitar line and a vocal."
+Michelles Geslani of the same publication opined that the track "sounds exactly what you'd expect from a meeting of these two minds", considering it "'Thinking Out Loud' crossed with low-key, lovelorn Bieber."
+Kitty Empire, writing for The Observer, appreciated the song for "strip[ping] everything back very effectively to a guitar line and a vocal".
 Annie Zaleski of The A.V.
 Club was mixed, noting that "despite being a nicely deadpan kiss-off to a snobby ex, is generic acoustic-pop."
 In a less favorable review, Pitchfork's Brad Nelson wrote that, lyrically, "it's needlessly mean, neither funny nor clever, and it doesn't do much to justify the severity of its perspective."
 Al Horner of NME noted that the song is "more traditionally Bieber, and [its] big pop hook [is] out of place amidst the forward-thinking electronic scuttle."
-Sam C. Mac of Slant Magazine called the lyrics "unintentionally hilarious."
-Alex Macpherson of The National called it "a cloying Ed Sheeran collaboration."
+Sam C. Mac of Slant Magazine called the lyrics "unintentionally hilarious".
+Alex Macpherson of The National called it "a cloying Ed Sheeran collaboration".
 Billboard ranked "Love Yourself" at number 34 on their "100 Best Pop Songs of 2016" list.